PoinT GOResearch

 Optimal Flexion Angle Research Data

-Optimal flexion angle varies by population and sport.
-Domire and Challis (2007) computer simulation research reported that 110° flexion produces peak jump height in an idealized simple model.
-However, in actual human jumping, neuromuscular activation patterns, muscle-tendon stiffness, and individual anatomy disperse optimal values across the 100-120° range.
+Optimal flexion angle varies meaningfully by population, sport, and individual.
+Domire and Challis (2007) computer simulation research — one of the first to systematically model the relationship — reported that 110° flexion produces peak jump height in an idealized model with uniform muscle properties.
+However, in actual human jumping, neuromuscular activation patterns, muscle-tendon stiffness, and individual anatomy disperse optimal values across the 100-120° range, and no population average should substitute for individual measurement.

 Individual Variation and Sport-Specific Optimization